dozmert/Arduino-rubberducky/README.md

 # Arduino Rubberducky
 ### Synopsis
-A script to run on an arduino (using atmega32u4 chip) which reads ducky-like scripts from a microSD card.
+A script to run on an Arduino (using atmega32u4 chip) which reads ducky-like scripts from a microSD card.
 There are two versions of this script:
 - Arduino-RubberDucky-SingleScript
 - Arduino-RubberDucky-DIPSwitch